Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

    virus will spread.

 **NB:** Both in my simplified model and in the model used in [[LPJ*]](#1) many implicit assumptions are made.
-In general, they are necessary to the extraction of an estimate of the value of $$p_d$$, but the estimade might be highly dependent on these assumptions.
+In general, they are necessary to the extraction of an estimate of the value of $$p_d$$, but the estimate might be highly dependent on these assumptions.
 In particular, if these assumptions are not satisfied in reality, the  estimation of $$p_d$$ can be inaccurate.
 This is why a model is not reliable on its own.
 We need to use different model with different data, and different techniques to estimate a parameter like $$p_d$$.
 If all these techniques converge to the same value of the parameter, then we can be confident in the accuracy of these estimations.